 Recent statutory changes had implications for the provisions in IDEA pertaining to the National Instructional Materials Accessibility Standard (NIMAS).
 These changes are incorporated into the information about NIMAS and the NIMAC on this page.

 - In 2019, Congress updated the statute that authorizes the National Library Service (NLS) to administer the “free national library program for print-disabled individuals.”
 To provide consistency with the Marrakesh Treaty Implementation Act, the NLS statute was revised to include new terminology.
 In particular, the qualification language under the new term “eligible person” removed the requirement for certification by a medical doctor for those with reading disabilities.
 See NIMAS Terms Clarified Post Marrakesh.

 - In 2020, the U.S. Department of Education issued a final Notice of Interpretation, clarifying that the definition of “print instructional materials” in IDEA now includes digital instructional materials.
 So moving forward, the NIMAC may accept digital instructional materials that conform to the NIMAS specification.
 See NIMAS and Digital Materials: May 2020 Notice of Interpretation.

 Find the sections of IDEA 2004 that reference NIMAS.

-Find answers to commonly asked question about the National Materials Accessibility Standard (NIMAS).
+Find answers to commonly asked question about the National Instructional Materials Accessibility Standard (NIMAS).

 Learn about the changes to copyright law resulting from the Marrakesh Treaty Implementation Act.